We recommend climbing Kilimanjaro between January and March, or between mid June and October, to enjoy the best weather conditions.

 When is the best time to climb Kilimanjaro?

 While you can climb Kilimanjaro any time of year, some months are just better than others.
 You want good weather conditions, for instance, but you also want to consider things like crowds and seasonal prices.
 We aim to help you choose the best time of year for you to climb the mountain by identifying all of the different factors and offering our cumulative expert advice, which is based on many years of trekking Kilimanjaro.

 - Packing for each climate zone

 - New Year’s Eve Kilimanjaro climb

 Tanzania, home to the magnificent Mt Kilimanjaro, is located near the Equator, and so it won’t surprise you to learn that most of the country experiences some very hot.
 Yet Mt Kilimanjaro itself rises to 5,895 m above sea level, which gives its summit an arctic climate.
 This means Kilimanjaro trekkers can experience extremes of both heat and cold.
 But when are you likely to avoid the worth of the heat and the worst of the cold?
 And furthermore, since some months experience more precipitation than others, when is the best time of year to avoid too much rainfall?

 Our monthly overview below can help you to choose the best time to climb Kilimanjaro from a weather perspective.

 January to March

-These are great months to climb Kilimanjaro.
-Most of the Kilimanjaro Routes are similar at the start of the climb in that the weather is warm and the rain is present but not extreme.
-Lemosho Route through the rainforest is perfect this time of year.
-As you climb higher up the mountain, the weather is generally colder than the other months which means a higher probability of seeing snow on the summit.
-Snow on the mountain may not seem very exciting for a lot of people, which results in these months being quieter than the others.
-This is great if you are not too keen on crowds.
+January, February and March are great months for climbing Kilimanjaro.
+For starters, while there’s some rain during this season, it’s not extreme.
+As you climb higher up the mountain, the weather is generally colder than it is during the other months, which means a higher probability of seeing snow on the summit.
+Snow on the summit is, of course, very beautiful.
+That said, trekking in snow doesn’t appeal to everyone, and that combined with the lower temperatures, means these months tend to be quieter than the others.
+This is great if you’re not too keen on crowds!